NullArray/VM-Nexus/README.md

 # VM-Nexus
-Multi-platform installer and wrapper for QEMU.
+Multi-platform installer and wrapper for QEMU-KVM.

 This repository contains components of a project i have been working on.
 The `installer.py` file is the component responsible for